Teacher & Education writer

 “Active listening creates a generation of learners prepared for university-level reflection.”

 Do you encourage lifelong learning?
-The process of taking in feedback, reflecting, and acting are the three necessary steps of a lifelong learner looking to improve.
+Taking in feedback, reflecting, and acting

 Parents, teachers, and students will see your steps toward listening to their feedback as invitations to suggest more.